 Our Healthy Living newsletter delivers free health and wellbeing-related content, along with other information about Which?
 Group products and services.
 We won't keep sending you the newsletter if you don't want it – unsubscribe whenever you want.
 Your data will be processed in accordance with our privacy notice.

-LED masks employ a technology called photobiomodulation (PBM), also known as Low-Level Light Therapy (LLLT).
+LED masks work by a process called photobiomodulation (PBM), also known as Low-Level Light Therapy (LLLT).
 This uses low-energy light to interact with your cells and improve their natural functions.

 • Blue light primarily affects the outermost layer of the skin, and it's meant to be effective at combating acne.

-There is a reasonable amount of evidence to suggest that regular usage of LED devices probably works and can improve collagen production, reduce acne and reduce the appearance of fine lines and wrinkles
+There is a reasonable amount of evidence to suggest that regular usage of LED devices probably works, according to a 2018 systematic review and more recent studies such as this 2023 study on red LED light, suggesting it can improve collagen production, reduce acne and reduce the appearance of fine lines and wrinkles.

 However, there are also some uncertainties present in studies around LED therapy in general, including the use of clinical and home devices (some dermatology clinics offer light therapy in-house via a larger machine).